 Kudos to the Port of Oakland for thinking outside the box and being the first port in the country to implement this important technology.

 Do you know what this part is?
-It is something used in truck or container transportation.
-Play "Name That Part" by liking us on Facebook.
+Hint, it is something used in truck or container transportation.
+Play "Name That Part" on our Facebook page.
 Click here to be directed to our page and place your guess.
 Good luck!